Libra Trec – The Original non panel

 They went on to produce these with a spinal clearance underside and twin ring stirrup hanger.

 The trail was suede and came in a burgundy and maybe another colour.
-These were discontinued.
+These were discontinued, while the Trec carried on.
 Does anyone have one? 🙂 Not sure why they ceased production.

 The original Hackabout was just a synthetic leather with movable underside panels.
-This was ceased but reintroduced as the Hackabout II with a non slip seat in suede.
+This ceased production but was reintroduced as the Hackabout II with a non slip seat in suede.

-You can still find the older models either.
+You can still find the older models for sale.
 For those of you that are non UK, this saddle can be found under different names I believe.
 I have to say I prefer the previous non panel model.

 Below is the old style Hack About II, not made anymore like this but again can be found on eBay.